 2.3 Statistical parameters

-in which n represents the total number of data points, y is the holdup obtained by means of experiments, and y ̂is the ANN output representing the predicted holdup.
+In which n represents the total number of data points, y is the holdup obtained by means of experiments, and y ̂is the ANN output representing the predicted holdup.

-The sweeps to determine the phase fraction distribution were carried out from the top inner wall to the bottom inner wall.
+3. Results and DiscussionsThe sweeps to determine the phase fraction distribution were carried out from the top inner wall to the bottom inner wall.
 This was done for different water levels inside the pipe.
 The first experiment was performed with the pipe filled to 25% of its capacity with water, the next to 50% and the last to 75%.
 For each of these chordal measurements, 22 stops were made by the displacement system with a time of one minute for data acquisition each.

 Having the sweepings done, equations (3) and (4) were implemented to determine the phase-fraction distribution along the pipe’s cross section.
 In Figure 4 one can see the curves of phase fraction distribution of water and air in steady case.
 The curves are divided into three regions: the zero value of εw is related to the less dense phase (air), the 1 value of εw is related more dense phase (water), and the third region with intermediate values of εw marks the position of the interface between the two fluids.